-- Exposure keratitis - a condition common in flat-faced dogs such as the Shih Tzu, Pug and Bulldog caused by bulging eyes that stop proper blinking.
+- Exposure keratitis - a condition common in flat-faced dogs such as the Shih Tzu, Pug and Bulldog because their bulging eyes prevent proper blinking.
 Exposure keratitis causes the front of the eye to become dry and inflamed.

 - Uveitis - inflammation of structures inside the eye causes changes in the shape, size or colour of the iris.

 - Masses and tumours - often cause irritation and inflammation.

 When to contact your vet

 Contact your vet for an appointment as soon as you notice anything wrong with your dog’s eyes, if they seem to be in pain, ask your vet for an urgent appointment.
 A delay in treatment could lead to much more serious problems and even loss of vision / blindness.